Raw feeding, kidney stones and the purine problem

 Finally, do remember to arrange regular urine checks to ensure that the pH stays alkaline and for the presence of either urate or xanthine crystals.

-For more information and advice on any aspect of canine health and nutrition please contact Honey’s – we’ll be happy to help even if you never, ever plan to become a customer.
+For more information and advice on any aspect of canine health and nutrition please contact Honey’s – we’re happy to help even if you never, ever plan to become a customer.